I7-Examples/Bronze/docs/source.txt

 Instead of hinting about the pending feast when the Beast is unseen:
 	say "Finding the beast is your first priority."

-Instead of hinting about the beast when the beast is in storage:
+Instead of hinting about the beast when the beast is in Storage-Box:
 	if the beast is deceased, say "You've avenged the wrongs of centuries, and put him out of his misery.
 There is nothing more you could do for or to him, even if you were able to find him again." instead;
 	say "Keep exploring: you'll find him sooner or later. [more]";
 	if player consents